About the Missouri State Park System

 State Parks Differ from Local or National Parks

 The state park system has a unique role in an integrated effort to provide parks, open spaces and cultural opportunities for local citizens.
 Generally, local and community parks focus on providing recreation and open spaces close to home.
 National parks were created to preserve natural and historic wonders of national and international significance.
-A state park system fits somewhere in between: it preserves landscapes and cultural features of at least statewide or regional significance and provides appropriate or compatible recreation.
+A state park system fits somewhere in between: It preserves landscapes and cultural features of at least statewide or regional significance and provides appropriate or compatible recreation.

 Other Services Provided